A little bit about me/practicalities

 My name is Helen Cordery, and I am a UKCP-registered attachment-based psychoanalytic psychotherapist and supervisor.
-I offer counselling and psychotherapy, via online or in-person sessions.
+I offer psychotherapy via weekly online or in-person sessions.
 I prefer offering ongoing sessions, although can also offer time-limited input.
 I trained at The Bowlby Centre in London, and have been working as a psychotherapist since early 2009.
+Before this I worked for over 20 years as a dietitian, so I have several decades of experience helping people in distress.

 I work with individual adults (not couples, groups or children/young people) on an open-ended basis, to enable you to permanently change your life for the better.